MythBusters (2006 season): Infrared Beam Dodge

 After getting through the visible lasers, Kari and Tory faced the real-world equivalent: infrared photo-beam detectors.
 They tested the following methods:

 Glass Door Forced Entry

-To access the jewelry room, Adam and Jamie tested whether glass doors can be breached silently (i.e. without setting off a sonar alarm trained to detect smashing).
+To access the jewelry room, Adam and Jamie tested whether glass doors can be breached silently (i.e., without setting off a sonar alarm trained to detect smashing).
 This was inspired by films often featuring scenes where cat burglars cut holes in glass and remove them with suction cups.
-They tested the following techniques in an hour-long practice session and during the test itself...
+Adam and Jamie tested the following techniques in an hour-long practice session and during the test itself:

 Fooling the Pressure Sensor

 This myth also came from Entrapment and is the final act of the Bedford Palace mask heist.
 Tory and Kari faced this as their final challenge, attempting to retrieve a golden Buster idol while testing whether a person can successfully fool a pressure sensor under a glass case by...

 Safecracking

 As their final challenge, Adam and Jamie were tasked with cracking a safe that turned out to contain a golden jeweled scepter.
 Adam took the lead and tested whether a safe can be quickly cracked by...